Long-term Effects of LSD

 LSD isn’t considered to be a physically addictive drug.
 And in general, you won’t experience physical withdrawal symptoms when you stop taking LSD.
 But the development of physical tolerance to LSD, however, is possible.

 Developing more tolerance means that you’ll need to take larger doses of the drug to achieve the same hallucinogenic effects.
-By taking LSD, you may also build up a tolerance to other hallucinogenic drugs, such as mescaline.
+By taking LSD, you may also build up a cross-tolerance to other hallucinogenic drugs, such as mescaline.
 Tolerance usually decreases within a few days after you stop taking LSD.

 Although LSD may not produce physical withdrawal symptoms, you may become psychologically dependent on hallucinogenic drugs if you take them on a regular basis.
 Some long-term users experience anxiety, depression or irritability if they don’t have access to LSD or other hallucinogens.
 The long-term physical side effects of LSD use are still being investigated.